Rakhyvel/Orng_old/documentation.md

     BLUE
 )
 ```
-Enums are accessed through their namespace, they are not added to the global pool like in C.
+Enums are accessed through their namespace, they are not added to the global name pool like in C.
 ```
 color := Color.RED
 ```